 When handling large pores, it’s important to understand what you can and can’t expect from treatment.
 So many products are marketed to help “shrink” pores, and while we hate to be the bearers of bad news, we’re gonna be straight with you: this just won’t happen.
 No matter how much time or money you spend on them, the size of your pores will never be made smaller with a product, treatment, or home remedy.
 We know.
 It sucks.
 But while pores can’t technically be shrunken, their appearance can be minimized with various tips, tricks, and good skincare habits.
 Read on.

 The best way to reduce the appearance of pores is to keep your skin clean without over drying your complexion.
 Many people make the mistake of washing away dirt and oil with harsh chemicals or irritating scrubs.
 When you strip too much oil away, the body will only trigger those sebaceous glands to produce even more sebum to make up for it, which can then result in clogged pores and even acne.
-By using a gentle cleanser (like this one from SLMD Skincare) no more than twice a day, you can rid your skin’s surface of excess oil and grime without making matters worse.
-Make sure you seal the deal by moisturizing afterward with a formula fit for your skin type (ideally a lightweight, daily moisturizer).
-You can really show your complexion some love by opting for a moisturizer with SPF, which will help reduce damage to your skin’s collagen.
+By using a gentle cleanser (like the Salicylic Acid Cleanser from SLMD Skincare) no more than twice a day, you can rid your skin’s surface of excess oil and grime without making matters worse.
+Make sure you seal the deal by moisturizing afterward with a formula fit for your skin type, ideally a lightweight, daily moisturizer (like the SLMD Facial Moisturizer).
+You can really show your complexion some love by opting for a moisturizer with SPF (like SLMD’s Daily Moisturizer) which will help reduce damage to your skin’s collagen.
 Yep, that’s right — the sun’s UV rays don’t just leave you with a sunburn, they also break down collagen and cause signs of premature aging.
 Collagen keeps the walls of your pores plump and tight, preventing them from sagging and appearing larger.

 Exfoliating your skin also plays a major part in keeping pores in tip-top shape.
 Ridding the surface of your skin of all the dead, dry cells that accumulate each day can prevent clogged pores from forming, and stimulates good skin health.
 If you don’t think your skin is constantly shedding, think again.
 Your skin is a natural machine, and it’s constantly shedding layers of itself to make room for the new layers it’s creating.
 We told you your skin is amazing!
 So yes, getting rid of the dead cells not only prevents clogged pores and acne, it also encourages your skin to continue to produce new cells.